PM-Notes/Prince2/README.md

 ### Management Stages

-### 2 stages minimum
+*2 stages minimum*

 - Initiation (thinking)
 - Rest of the project (doing)

 You could align management stages with delivery stages, such as design, build and test.

-Delivery stages may overlap each other (build and training may overlap somewhat, but management stages are always sequential (mgmt-stg-1, 2, 4)).
+Delivery stages may overlap each other, i.e. build and training may overlap somewhat, but management stages are always sequential (mgmt-stg-1, mgmt-stg-2, mgmt-stg-3, mgmt-stg-4).

-Typically you can break up the delivery stage that crosses management stage boundaries into smaller chunks (training syllabus in mgmt-1, training staff in mgmt-2).
+Typically you can break up the delivery stage that crosses management stage boundaries into smaller chunks (training syllabus in mgmt-stg-1, training staff in mgmt-stg-2).

-The number of stages will depend on the size and complexity of the project, the risk, organisational standard and policies and where significant decisions are needed usually before a major commitment is made, such as awarding a contract.
+The number of stages will depend on the size and complexity of the project, the risk, organisational standard and policies and where significant decisions are needed usually before a major commitment is made, such as *awarding a contract*.

 Smaller stages offer more control to the project board who are the key decision makers, but also required more effort on their part.

 Benefits of Managing by Stages
 - Making sure the project is properly initiated before work starts
 - Giving the Project Board the opportunity to assess the projects viability at defined intervals
-- Making sure key decisions are made before the work starts (suchh as awarding contracts)
+- Making sure key decisions are made before the work starts (such as awarding contracts)
 - Clarifying the impact of external influences on the project before the go-ahead is given
 - Delegating authority to the Project Manager on a stage by stage basis - *Management by Exception*